Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint A/us_g006/readme.md

 - G006.1.
 The entities should be identified.
 - G006.2.
 The value objects should be identified.
 - G006.3.
 The aggregates should be identified.
 - G006.4.
-If responsibility atribution of a task is not clear, a service should be created for executing it.
+If responsibility attribution of a task is not clear, a service should be created for executing it.

 **Dependencies/References:**